Linaro/website/_pages/membership.md

                 style: membership_block
               - title: Faster problem solving = accelerated time to market
                 description: >
-                  Having engineers from all the member companies work together with Linaro engineers - many of which are world-reknowned Arm software experts - means more eyes on the problem.
+                  Having engineers from all the member companies work together with Linaro engineers - many of which are world-renowned Arm software experts - means more eyes on the problem.
                 style: membership_block
               - title: Arm & Open Source Software Expertise
                 description: >